-So let me back up, tell you how I did it, and explain why crown molding went from one of my most dreaded projects to one I’ll surely be doing again.
+So let me back up, tell you how I did it, and explain why installing crown molding went from one of my most dreaded projects to one I’ll surely be doing again.

-Installing Crown Molding: Video Tutorial
+Adding Crown Molding: Video Tutorial

 The photos in this post will show you how we installed crown in our daughter’s nursery, but it was so easy that we decided to do all of the other bedrooms too.
 So in the video below you can see each step in detail as we install crown molding in her big girl room.